allsey87/linkedin-scraper/README.md

-# linkedin-scrapper
+# linkedin-scraper
-A python-based scrapper for job listing data on Linkedin
+A python-based scraper for job listing data on Linkedin